Advertisement

 His ability to scale businesses demonstrated his talent for turning ambitious visions into reality.

-NBA Involvement: Member of the Mavericks Advisory Board
+Member of the Mavericks Advisory Board

 Kessler’s ties to the sports world are not new.
 He served on the Advisory Board of the NBA’s Dallas Mavericks, where he provided guidance on business strategy and community outreach.